Radiergummi/wander/README.md

     ->run();
 ```

-This context being created here wraps around [PSR-7 requests](https://www.php-fig.org/psr/psr-7/) and adds a few helper methods, making it possible to chain the
+This context created here wraps around [PSR-7 requests](https://www.php-fig.org/psr/psr-7/) and adds a few helper methods, making it possible to chain the
 method calls.
-Doing so requires creating request instances, which of course relies on a [PSR-17 factory](https://www.php-fig.org/psr/psr-17/) you can swap out for
+Doing so requires creating request instances, which of course relies on a [PSR-17 factory](https://www.php-fig.org/psr/psr-17/) you can swap out
-your own.
+for your own.
 More on that below.

 ### Sending PSR-7 requests directly
 Wander also supports direct handling of request instances: